 Even the strongest women and men fight their own inner battles.
-People of faith, face anxiety or depression, struggle to manage their bipolar disorder, or hide an eating disorder.
-Improving your mental health in to steps now.
+People of faith face anxiety or depression, struggle to manage their bipolar disorder, or hide an eating disorder.
+Start improving your mental health in two steps.

 Regardless of faith, we know that certain problems are too big to tackle on your own.
 In these circumstances, we rely on doctors and other mental health professionals – like Cornerstone Counseling – to step in when it’s needed.

-In addition to professional help there are two strategies that will help you start improving your mental health now, regardless of what you’re going through.
+In addition to professional help there are two strategies that will help you start improving your mental health, regardless of what you’re going through.

 If you’re currently in treatment for mental illness, these practices will complement the work you’re doing in treatment, as well.

 You find yourself in a place you never imagined.
 That can be really scary, especially when you can’t see a way out.
-While being afraid isn’t necessarily bad God doesn’t want you to live in fear.
-When your mind is consumed with anxious thoughts, depression is spiraling out of control, or you’re simply overwhelmed with stress, shift your thoughts.
+While being afraid isn’t necessarily bad, God doesn’t want you to live in fear.
+When your mind is consumed with anxious thoughts, depression is spiralling out of control, or you’re simply overwhelmed with stress, shift your thoughts.

-For bettering your mental health, muse on the fact that no matter what you’re going through, God is for you.
+For bettering your mental health, embrace the fact that no matter what you’re going through, God is for you.
 He is with you through everything—even the darkest, or most discouraging paths.
 Turn your fearful “what ifs” into “even ifs.”

 John 1:1-14 are my go to verses.
 I say them to myself and let their power be my peace.
 “The light shines in the darkness and the darkness could not – and will not – overcome it.”